 If you’re planning a getaway with your best couple friends, The Birches is the place to go.
 With two rooms that make like private oases, each with private sitting areas, luxury bathrooms and views out across Mount Shadforth, your only tense discussion will come when deciding who gets the room with the spa.
 The kitchen is fully stocked with all the appliances you’ll need to whip up gourmet feasts and there’s even a balcony to break out onto when the weather is warmer.

 Surrounded by granite boulders and towering karri trees, The Tree House offers the best parts of a secluded escape while being just two kilometres from town.
 The living area is even built around a boulder, making you feel that little bit closer to nature.
 Climb the stairs to the tin-lined house and you’ll be met with an outdoor deck, wood burning heater, bespoke built-in furniture and a loft bed adding to the fun.
 There is a double spa bath and separate shower, as well as aircon for those warmer days, and come night time the surrounding trees light up adding to the atmosphere.

-For something closer to home, here are our favourite Swan Valley wineries.
+If you're keen on a day-trip from Denmark, check out Albany's best things to do or for something closer to home, here are our favourite Swan Valley wineries.